VModugno/simple_realsensecamera_node/README.md

 # simple realsense camera node
-this package contains  simple implementatio of a ros node for a real sense camera. the cide has been tested on windows with mamba conda env
+This package provides a simple implementation of a ROS node for Intel RealSense cameras.
+The code has been developed and tested on Windows, using a Mamba-managed Conda environment.

 ## Installation